BBVA/mercury/docs/index.md

     ---

-    A lightweight framework for performing robust testing on ML models and datasets.
+    A lightweight framework for performing **robust testing on ML models and datasets**.
 It ensures that data workflows and models are robust against certain conditions, such as data drift, label leaking, or input data schema issues, by raising an exception when they fail.

     [:octicons-arrow-right-24: Documentation](https://bbva.github.io/mercury-robust/site/)